In Reality: A New Worldview Just for You

 What about herbal remedies?
 Three out of four Americans takes a supplement regularly, and they cause 23,000 emergency-room visits each year in the US.
 Herbal remedies are unregulated drugs.
 They can interact with each other or any medication you may be taking.
 Americans buy $8 billion of herbals (top of the list: horehound), but are they better off?
 Unfortunately, people take a natural pill, they feel better, they tell themselves a story of causation, then they tell their friends, and the news of a new cure spreads like wildfire.
 Entrepreneurs rush to fill the market need.
 Yet whenever scientists try to evaluate these drugs they find no effectiveness.
 Could it be that skepticism turns off the magic healing power of herbal remedies?

 What about homeopathy?
 As placebos go, I highly recommend homeopathy, because it’s nothing but water.
-In fact, I love homeopathy, seriously.
 It has no side effects (unless the water is infected with bacteria — you have to watch quality control when you’re bottling water).
 On a cost/benefit basis, it’s about the best way to engage the power of placebos.
 The packaging, the seriousness with which the licensed naturopath chooses your remedy, the instructions, the price — all of this makes for the perfect placebo treatment.
 And placebos work amazingly well.
 It has to be at least as effective as (and safer than) much of the quack medicine practiced in hospitals and doctor’s offices.
 If it’s probably going to go away anyway — and most symptoms do — see your local homeopathist to make it go away faster!

 What about chiropractic manipulation?
 There is nothing but anecdotal evidence for chiropractors and their charade of practicing “medicine.”
 There is no strong evidence in favor of spinal manipulation to cure various conditions.
 The cure is often worse than the disease, and chiropractic pediatrics should probably be outlawed.
-If you love your chiropractor, please click on and read those articles before you contact me to tell me I’m wrong.
+If you love your chiropractor, please click on and read those articles before you contact me to tell me your story.

 What about eating grapefruit while on certain drugs?
 It turns out that grapefruit juice does interfere with the actions of many drugs.
 Your digestive tract has an enzyme called cytochrome P450 3A4 that’s responsible for the inactivation of about half of all oral drugs.
 Knowing this, drug companies give you more of those drugs than you can handle.
 Furanocoumarins — the active ingredients in grapefruit and a few other non-sweet citrus fruits — render the enzyme ineffective, which gives you an overdose of the drug.
 See this list of drugs affected.
 For some drugs, like statins, you would have to drink a lot of grapefruit juice to interfere, but other drugs are much more sensitive.
 If you drink a glass of grapefruit juice even once a week, always ask the doctor when getting a new prescription.
+A friend of mine says, “Wash your statins down with grapefruit juice — that’s something James Dean would have done.”

 THIS IS NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT!